maohee-dev/e8-terminal/README.md

 You can't open a book in the library if you're standing in the kitchen.
 You have to walk to the library first.

 The Core Commands
+Command

+Description

+ls
-ls - "List what's in this room."

-This command shows you all the files and other directories (rooms) in your current location.
+"List what's in this room."
+Shows you all files and directories in your current location.

-cd [directory_name] - "Change directory," or "Walk into another room."
+cd [directory_name]

-Use this to move into one of the directories listed by ls.
+"Change directory," or "Walk into another room."
+Use this to move into a directory. <br> Example: cd entities <br> Tip: cd /root returns to the main directory.

-Example: If ls shows a directory called entities/, you would type cd entities to go inside it.

-Tip: Use cd /root to go back to the main "hallway" at any time.

-open [file_name] - "Look at an object in this room."
+open [file_name]

-Once you are inside a directory, use this command to read a file or view a piece of ASCII art.
+"Look at an object in this room."
+Use this to read a file or view ASCII art inside the current directory. <br> Example: open Observer_logs

-Example: After you cd entities, you can then open Observer_logs.

-help - "Ask for help."
+help

-This command shows you a list of the most common commands.
+"Ask for help."
+Shows you a list of the most common commands.

 By using these four commands, you can explore the entire file system and discover all of its content.